This information applies to England and Wales.

 You can apply for Universal Credit if you work and are on a low income.

-If you're self-employed and claiming Universal Credit, you’ll need to show your income and expenses every month.
+If you are self-employed and claiming Universal Credit, you will need to show your income and expenses every month.

 You can apply for Universal Credit online.